jorgenlt/nodejs-chatgpt/README.md

 To create an alias that allows you to open the program using the command gpt, follow these steps:

+1. Open `run-chatgpt.sh` in your editor and change directory path to your installation path.

-1. Open your terminal and navigate to the home directory by running the following command:
+2. Open your terminal and navigate to the home directory by running the following command:

     `cd`

-2. Edit the configuration file named .zshrc using the nano editor.
+3. Edit the configuration file named .zshrc using the nano editor.
 Enter the following command:

     `nano .zshrc` or use your desired text editor.

-3. Within the .zshrc file (example is with the zsh framework), add the following line:
+4. Within the .zshrc file (example is with the zsh framework), add the following line:

     `alias gpt="$HOME/nodejs-chatgpt/run-chatgpt.sh"` or your installation path.

-4. Save the changes to the .zshrc file and exit the editor.
+5. Save the changes to the .zshrc file and exit the editor.

-5. Restart your terminal for the changes to take effect.
+6. Restart your terminal for the changes to take effect.